 An allergy is what happens when your immune system has an abnormal reaction to a particular substance that is harmless to most people.
 These substances are known as allergens and are found in many everyday items in the environment such as pollen or animal dander - or food such as nuts, fruit or shellfish.

 Fortunately, allergic reactions tend to be mild for most people, causing irritation but manageable symptoms such as sneezing, a runny or blocked nose, itchy eyes, coughing and an itchy rash.
 But occasionally, allergic reactions can be serious, causing breathing difficulties and in some instances, a severe reaction called anaphylaxis or anaphylactic shock.

-Symptoms of allergic reactions can also be caused by other conditions and a GP can help determine whether it's you or your child has an allergy.
-For mild allergies, our GPs can offer advice and treatment to help manage the issue.
-If the allergy is more severe or unclear clear what has caused the reaction, our GPs can refer you to a specialist for testing.
+Some symptoms of allergic reactions can also be caused by other conditions and a GP or ANP can help determine whether it's an allergy.
+For mild allergies, our clinicians can offer advice and treatment to help manage the issue.
+If the allergy is more severe or it's unclear what has caused the reaction, our clinicians can refer you to a specialist for testing.